Hypnootis/storescraper/README.md

 # storescraper
 Scraping product prices from grocery stores and giving tips

-Scraping are done with the 'selenium' and 'BeautifulSoup4 4.12.2' libraries.
+Scraping is done with the 'selenium' and 'BeautifulSoup4 4.12.2' libraries.
-Recommended to create a virtual environment for scraping.
+Recommended to create a virtual environment for these dependencies.

 If you don't have Python virtual environment installed